3562 word article

 When major depression is also chronic, it is particularly serious; this is because those individuals who are chronically depressed are more likely to be hospitalized and more likely to commit suicide than those who suffer from episodic depression) found that the GREATEST RISK FACTOR LINKED TO THE DEVELOPMENT OF LATER ADULT CHRONIC DEPRESSION WAS CHILDHOOD TRAUMA.

 The study ran over a time period of 8 years and involved 1230 participants (two-thirds of whom were female).
 Amongst other factors, the study sought to determine the link between adult chronic depression and:

 a) Childhood Trauma e.g. physical abuse, emotional abuse, sexual abuse

 b) Childhood Life Experiences e.g. parental loss, parental divorce, parental separation

 – those who had experienced childhood trauma (physical/emotional/sexual abuse) were significantly more likely to suffer from chronic depression compared to those who had not experienced childhood trauma

-– Childhood Life Experiences which, according to self-reports from the participants, had NOT involved significant trauma, did NOT significantly increase the likelihood of the later development of adult chronic depression.
+– Childhood Life Experiences that, according to self-reports from the participants, had NOT involved significant trauma, did NOT significantly increase the likelihood of the later development of adult chronic depression.